zzcczc/COMP0035-tutorials-2025/docs/5_classes_orm/5-01-class.md

 ## Activity: Create an instance of a class and use its methods

 1. The ParalympicEvent class is in [starter_class.py](../../src/activities/starter/starter_class.py).
-2. Use the class to create an instance for a given event and register an athlete.
+2. Use the class to create an instance for a given event, and register an athlete.

 ## Activity: Create an Athlete class

-1. An athlete is likely to have more detail than their name.
+1. An athlete likely has more detail than just their name.
-2. Add a class to create an Athlete.
-Include relevant attributes such as name, the team they represent and their disability class.
+2. Create a class _Athlete_ with attributes such as name, the team they represent and their disability classification.
-3. Add a method that prints the details of the class.
-Rather than the `describe()` method shown in the example above create a string representation of the class.
+3. Add a method that prints the athlete's details.
+Instead of `describe()`, create a string representation of the class.
 To do this you can overwrite the default method by defining a method called `__str__(self)`.
 See [example here](https://www.codecademy.com/resources/docs/python/dunder-methods/str).
 4. Create an instance of the class and print it.